hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They oft before them several initials place,
 >
-> As G. M. S. and R. M. D.; likewise
+> As G. M. S. and R. M. D.[^35]; likewise
 >
 > Three notes of admiration meet your eyes,

->
+[^35]: G. M. S. and R. M. D. See their bills and placards.
+Some of these piratical authors not content with quietly stealing the essence out of other works, by which they might sometimes avoid detection, seem to resemble cats, who are often detected by the noise they make over their ill-gotten prey.

-> Just like a Spanish prince, of whom I've heard,
+> Just like a Spanish prince[^36], of whom I've heard,
 >
 > Who had fifty names most pompous and absurd;

->
+[^36]: This was really the case with a Spanish prince, who actually had fifty-two real and assumed names.These professors give their own names not only to particular dances, but to steps, tunes, &c.

 > Their egotism is visible to all,
 >
 > For every thing by their own names they call,